Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 # keyfactor-jobcompletionhandler-base
 A base framework for implementing a job completion handler in Keyfactor.

-Current main branch works with Keyfactor v10.x
+This is the v9.5.4 branch which works with Keyfactor Command v9.5.4 - v9.10.1

 # Quick description
 This Orchestrator Job Completion Handler runs for the following jobs: